Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 In this approach, you should define an array of items with queue configurations as a sub-property of the `queue` property.

-Each array item can have the same properties, `name`, `scope` and `processing`, as in [direct queue configuration](#direct-queue-configuration).
+Each array item can have the same properties, i.e. `name`, `scope`, and `processing`, as in [direct queue configuration](#direct-queue-configuration).

-Besides those, one additional property is required in each array item and that is a `when` property that should hold the condition written in [Conditions DSL][conditions-reference].
+Additionally, one other property is required in each array item: a `when` property that should hold the condition written in [Conditions DSL][conditions-reference].

 When the `queue` configuration is evaluated in this approach, the `when` conditions from the items in the array are evaluated one by one starting with the first item in the array.

-The evaluation is stopped as soon as one of the `when` conditions are evaluated as `true` and the rest of the properties from the same array item are used to configure the queue for the given pipeline.
+The evaluation is stopped as soon as one of the `when` conditions is evaluated as `true`, and the rest of the properties from the same array item are used to configure the queue for the given pipeline.

-This means that the `order of the items` in the array is important and that the items should be ordered so the ones with most specific conditions are defined first followed by the ones with the more generalized conditions (e.g. the one with `branch = 'develop'` before the one with `branch != 'master'`).
+This means that the `order of the items` in the array is important and that items should be ordered so the those with most specific conditions are defined first, followed by those with the more generalized conditions (e.g. items with conditions such as `branch = 'develop'` should be ordered before those with `branch != 'master'`).

-If none of the conditions is evaluated as true, the [default queue behaviour][default-queue-config] will be used.
+If none of the conditions are evaluated as true, the [default queue behaviour][default-queue-config] will be used.

 ## auto_cancel

-The `auto_cancel` property enables you to set a strategy for auto-canceling other pipelines in a queue when a new one appears.
+The `auto_cancel` property enables you to set a strategy for auto-canceling pipelines in a queue when a new pipeline appears.

-It can have two sub-properties, `running` and `queued`.
+The `auto_cancel` property can have two sub-properties: `running` and `queued`.

 At least one of them is required.
 If both are set, `running` will be evaluated first.

-Both `running` and `queued` properties require a condition defined with a `when`, following the [Conditions DSL][conditions-reference].
+The `running` and `queued` properties both require a condition defined with a `when`, following the [Conditions DSL][conditions-reference].

 If this condition is fulfilled for a given pipeline execution, the appropriate